 ROTC scholarships awarded in the regular academic year are not used to calculate the Summer Scholarship percentage.
 For calculation purposes, the Office of Financial Aid will utilize the original institutional scholarship awards offered to the student prior to entry into the ROTC program for Summer Scholarship calculations.

 Graduate students are eligible for additional loan funds for summer assistance, providing they are enrolled at least half-time (3 credit hours for summer).

 Summer financial aid packages may include the following:

 - Remaining Stafford Loan eligibility - Stafford Loan eligibility is determined by the year the student is in school and comparing it to the annual loan limits for that year, as outlined by the Department of Education.
 If a student has remaining eligibility, the student will receive summer Stafford Loan offers.

-- Summer Graduate PLUS Loan - If the student has exhausted his/her Stafford Loans, the student will be offered a Graduate PLUS Loan via the Loan Request/Adjustment form (16-17 academic year).
+- Summer Graduate PLUS Loan - If the student has exhausted his/her Stafford Loans, they can request a Summer Graduate PLUS Loan via the Loan Request/Adjustment form (16-17 academic year).

 Students enrolled in fewer than 3 credit hours for the summer term are not eligible for federal financial aid.